UniMath/agda-unimath/src/metric-spaces/short-maps-metric-spaces.lagda.md

     id-short-map-Pseudometric-Space (pseudometric-Metric-Space A)
 ```

-### Equality of short functions between metric spaces is characterized by homotopy of their carrier maps
+### Equality of short maps between metric spaces is characterized by homotopy of their carrier maps

 ```agda
 module _